arthuroe/flight_booking_api/README.md

 - A user can login and register.
 - A user can view all available flights.
 - A user can book a flight.
-- A user can update a flight.
 - A user gets notified after booking a flight.
 - A user gets a reminder before the flight.
-- An admin can add or modify flights.
+- An admin can add flights.
 - An admin can view how many people have made reservations for a particular flight in a day.

 #### Development setup